AhmedKhaled146/sum-series/README.md

 # sum-series
-Write a program that produces the sum of series by base 2.
+A program that produces the sum of series by base 2.